 Sustainable food in Malmö

-The city of Malmö has established some very ambitious targets concerning the environment and sustainability for the next 10-15 years.
+The city of Malmö has established some very ambitious targets concerning the environment and sustainability - also within the food issues.

 Policy for sustainable development and food

-Malmö's policy for sustainable development and food was approved by the city council in 2010.
-The goal of the policy is that all food purchased should be organic by 2020 and greenhouse gas (GHG) emissions from food procurement should be reduced by 40 % by 2020, compared to the 2002 level, which was 13 360 ton CO2-equivalent.
+The goal of the policy was that all food purchased should be organic and greenhouse gas (GHG) emissions from food procurement should be reduced by 40 % by 2020, compared to the 2002 level, which was 13 360 ton CO2-equivalent.

 - Contribute to a sustainable Malmö with healthy citizens.